-Orrenius 1999).
+primarily responsible for its toxicity (Kaneko and Tsukamoto 1994, Kass and Orrenius 1999).
 Thus, we tentatively conclude hsBAFF may protect B cells from Tg-induced B cell death by sustaining homeostatic $[Ca^{2+}]i$ levels.
 Undoubtedly, more studies are needed to address this issue.

-The Ca^{2+} signals have been described in various cells of the immune system, including T and B cells, NK cells, mast cells, DCs, monocytes and macrophages, in which they contribute to the cells' activation, effector functions, gene expression, or differentiation (Partiseti et al. 1994).
-ERK1/2, one of the best-characterized members of MAPK family, is also mainly associated with cellular proliferation, differentiation and development (Rubinfeld and Seger 2005; Yoon and Seger 2006).
+The Ca2+ signals have been described in various cells of the immune system, including T and B cells, NK cells, mast cells, dendritic cells, monocytes and macrophages, in which they contribute to the cells' activation, effector functions, gene expression, or differentiation (Partiseti et al. 1994).
+ERK1/2, one of the well-characterized members of MAPK family, is also mainly associated with cellular proliferation, differentiation and development (Rubinfeld and Seger 2005, Yoon and Seger 2006).
 It is phosphorylated and activated through a three-tiered MEK mode via cell surface receptors stimulated by growth factors or cytokines (Sawe et al. 2008).
 Previous data have demonstrated that ERK/MAPK signaling pathway is sensitive to changes in intracellular Ca2+ levels (Chao et al. 1992).
 The activation of MEK and ERK in B cells is dependent on calcium flux (Iritani et al. 1997).
-Recent reports exhibit that BAFF-regulated B cell survival is implicated to sustained activation of MEK/ERK signaling (Craxton et al. 2005).
-We recently demonstrated that a significant $[Ca^{2+}]{i}$ upregulation exists in splenic B cells of hsBAFF-administered mice (Yang et al. 2007).
-However, the molecular link between Ca^{2+} signaling and ERK activation was largely unknown.
-Thus, in our studies, To better understand the role and significance of hsBAFF-induced $[Ca^{2+}]i$ signaling in living murine splenic B cells, we investigated whether hsBAFF-induced Ca^{2+} signaling is implicated to ERK1/2 activity contributing to B cell proliferation.
-Using immunocytochemistry and Western blot analysis, our results clearly showed hsBAFF promoted the phospho-ERK1/2 expression in cell nucleus at 24 h after hsBAFF stimulation, however, the effect was obviously inhibited by the calcium chelator BAPTA/AM (Fig. 4A).
+Recent reports exhibit that BAFF-regulated B cell survival is implicated in sustained activation of MEK/ERK signaling (Craxton et al. 2005).
+We recently demonstrated that a significant $[Ca^{2+}]i$ upregulation exists in splenic B cells of hsBAFF-administered mice (Yang et al. 2007).
+However, the molecular link between Ca2+ signaling and ERK activation was largely unknown.
+Thus, in our studies, to better understand the role and significance of hsBAFF- induced $[Ca^{2+}]i$ signaling in living murine splenic B cells, we investigated whether hsBAFF-induced Ca2+ signaling is implicated to ERK1/2 activity contributing to B cell proliferation.
+Using immunocytochemistry and Western blot analysis, we clearly showed that hsBAFF promoted the phospho-ERK1/2 expression in cell nucleus at 24 h after hsBAFF stimulation, but this effect was obviously inhibited by the calcium chelator BAPTA/AM (Fig. 4A).
 We also observed that an evident increase of phosphorylated ERK1/2 due to hsBAFF appeared at 4 h and sustained until 24 h (Fig. 4B), which is consistent with previous findings showing that BAFF promoted a delayed but sustained phosphorylation of ERK1/2 that was only evident at 4 h after BAFF stimulation (Craxton et al. 2005).
 However, the phosphorylated ERK1/2 signaling was potently blocked by BAPTA/AM at every time point for 24 h (Fig. 4B).
 Especially, we also observed that the elevated B cell proliferation due to hsBAFF was attenuated by BAPTA/AM, and obviously reduced by MEK1/2 (upstream of ERK1/2) inhibitor.
-Collectively, the findings support our hypothesis that hsBAFF-induced [Ca2+]; upregulation may link ERK1/2 activation contributing to cell proliferation in in vitro B cells.
+All these findings support our hypothesis that hsBAFF-induced $[Ca^{2+}]i$ upregulation may link ERK1/2 activation contributing to cell proliferation in in vitro B cells.